Michigan Stadium Rules

 - Blankets and rain apparel, except umbrellas

-- All bags (including purses, fanny packs, etc.) except clear plastic bags
+- All bags (including purses, fanny packs, clear plastic bags etc.) All bags of any kind, are prohibited.

 - All bottles (including all types of water bottles)